CS2510/Fall2025.Topics/README.md

 ## 🔙Review
 - What is a Scene v Game Object v Component

+## Activity
+- Add an additional triangle to the Day 03 code using Game Objects and Components

+## New Idea: Keyboard Input
+- How is input handled by the computer
+- How can we capture keyboard changes

+## Activity: Keyboard Input
+- How can we move a game object based on the keyboard

+## New Idea: Mouse Input
+- How is mouse input handled by the computer
+- How can we capture mouse input?

+## Activity: Mouse Input
+- Move a game object using the mouse.

 ## 💡New Idea: Key Ideas Table
 |                                               | Scene        | Game Object | Component |
 | --------------------------------------------- | ------------ | ----------- | --------- |